lambda-dom/class_revisions/class_revisions/components/paladin_hlas/docs/readme.md

 # Paladin HLA's.

-This components installs a set of HLA's specific to paladins (minus Blackguards).
+This components installs a set of HLA's specific to Paladins (minus Blackguards).
 The HLA's are, in part, borrowed from [Refinements](https://github.com/UnearthedArcana/refinements), so all credit to the authors.

 ## A. HLA's.